farooqashar/weather/README.md

 # Weather

-This site built using React displays weather information for a city of the user's choice and is hosted on Vercel at https://weather-wine.vercel.app/.
+This site built using React and GraphQL displays weather information for a city of the user's choice and is hosted on Vercel at https://weather-wine.vercel.app/.

 ## Getting Started with Create React App